Related Content

 LOCATION

-The complete project area includes the entire length of E. and W. Haggard Avenues in the Town of Elon’s jurisdiction (approximately 2.65 miles).
-However, to facilitate detailed study, it has been divided into three separate project Phases, with only Phase 1 underway at this time.
+• The complete project area includes the entire length of E. and W. Haggard Avenues in the Town of Elon’s jurisdiction (approximately 2.65 miles).
+To facilitate detailed study, it has been divided into three separate project Phases, with all Phases now completed.
 The three different project phases are shown on the Haggard Avenue Study Phases Map, and described below:

 PROJECT GOALS

-Two main elements will be produced for each Project Phase, including a Unified Corridor Plan and Vision as well as a supporting Corridor Overlay Zoning District and Map.
+Two main elements have been produced for each Project Phase, including a Unified Corridor Plan and Vision as well as recommended changes to the Town’s Zoning Ordinance for a supporting Corridor Overlay Zoning District.
 Together, these items meet the following project goals:

 1. Evaluate the potential for reducing the 3-lane section(s) to 2-lanes